 - 1 teaspoon sea salt

 - In a mesh sieve, thoroughly rinse the dried beans in cool running water.
 Drain well.

-- In the stainless steel insert, add the rinsed beans, water, and salt.
+- In the stainless steel insert, add the rinsed beans, water, bay leaf and salt.

-- Close the pressure cooker lid, set the valve on “sealing”, and cook on high pressure for 30 minutes.
-Once completed, turn off the Instant Pot and wait 10 minutes to naturally release the pressure.
-Quick-release any remaining pressure* and remove the lid.
+- Close the pressure cooker lid, set the valve on “sealing”, and cook on high pressure for 40 minutes.
+Once completed, turn off the Instant Pot and allow the pressure to release naturally before removing lid.

 - Carefully drain the pinto beans and move into a bowl.
-Season with salt and pepper.
+Season, if needed.

 - Double recipe: If doubling the recipe, double the quantity of beans and water but use the same cook time.

 - To store: Let the beans cool completely before storing in an air-tight container in the fridge for 3 days.

 - To freeze: Cook a bigger batch and store in the freezer for up to 3 months.